Unemployment in Nigeria & Solutions 2020 – One of the challenges that have pummeled Nigeria as a nation since it’s population upsurge is unemployment.

-What happened to telling yourself you can’t work for anyone rather people will work for you?.
+What happened to tell yourself you can’t work for anyone rather people will work for you?.

-Is there any hope of a sudden demise of unemployment in Nigeria?
+Is there any hope of sudden demise of unemployment in Nigeria?

 Unemployment has become part and parcel of the society, every government that signs in tries it’s best to reduce it yet it grows in strength and number.

 Hope again is the only thing we can’t deprive the nation.

 So we’ll keep hoping that someday, this too will be history and the victory will be ours.
 I hope you liked our Unemployment in Nigeria & Solutions 2020 post?